Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Materials and methods

 \subsubsection{MCMC convergence}

 For each simulation setting, we run three MCMC chains and assess convergence using the $\hat{R}$ convergence criterion proposed in \citet{vehtari2019rank}.
-We consider convergence to have been achieved if $\hat{R}\leq1.2$ for all of the $\gamma$ and $\xi$ variables as suggested in \citet{vehtari2019rank}.
-For most simulation settings, 30,000 burn-in followed by 20,000 samples (50,000 total generations) is enough to guarantee convergence.
-In eleven cases (Tables \ref{table_burn_in_unrealistic} and \ref{table_burn_in_realistic}), longer chains are needed to achieve convergence.
+We consider convergence to have been unambiguously achieved if $\hat{R}\leq1.01$ for all of the $\gamma$ and $\xi$ variables as suggested in \citet{vehtari2019rank}.
+For all cases, half of generated samples are discarded as burn-in.
+A minimum of 10,000 total samples and a maximum of 800,000 total samples are generated for the theoretical simulations, while a minimum of 5,000 total generated samples and a maximum of 600,000 generated samples are generated for the realistic simulations.
+A total of 6 theoretical simulation cases (out of 108) and 14 realistic simulation cases (out of 144) fail to achieve a $\hat{R} \leq 1.01$, but all achieve $\hat{R} \leq 1.1$ (Tables \ref{tab:burn_in_unrealistic} and \ref{tab:_burn_in_realistic}).
+We accept this as reasonable evidence they have achieved convergence, noting that every dimension of both $\xi$ and $\gamma$ variables achieves this $\hat{R}$ value.
 See Results for information on computing times.